lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 **COMPONENT / PRIMITIVE**:
-  The words "component" or "primitive" are used interchangeably to refer to a cryptographic algorithm that is used internally within a composite algorithm.
-For example this could be an asymmetric algorithm such as "ML-DSA-65" or "RSASSA-PSS", or a Hash such as "SHA256".
+  The words "component" or "primitive" are used interchangeably to refer to an asymmetric cryptographic algorithm that is used internally within a composite algorithm.
+For example this could be an asymmetric algorithm such as "ML-DSA-65" or "RSASSA-PSS".

 **DER**:
           Distinguished Encoding Rules as defined in [X.690].